Is the Core Program a bachelor's degree program?

 Can I begin a major or a minor while I am in the Core Program?

 Elective credits may be used to begin to complete requirements in your prospective school, to begin introductory classes in a major, or to begin a minor.
-In addition to minors available within schools, you also may pursue any of over fifty cross-school minors that are available to all NYU undergraduates.
+In addition to minors available within schools, you also may pursue any of NYU's cross-school minors that are available to undergraduates.

 Which applicants are selected for the Core Program?